brooklynrail/app/PRIMARYKEY.md

 ## 2. Add the article_id to the join tables

+All of the join tables currently have three columns:

+- id
+- articles_slug
+- contributors_slug (changes)

-1. Add the new column to the join table:
+1. Add the new `article_id` column to the join table:

 ```
 ALTER TABLE articles_contributors
 ADD COLUMN article_id UUID;
 ```

-2. populate the new article_id column with the correct UUID values from the articles table by joining on the article_slug:
+2. populate the new `article_id` column with the correct UUID values from the articles table by joining on the `article_slug`:

 ```
 UPDATE articles_contributors jt